Concordium/concordium-base/identity-provider-service/README.md

 }
 ```

-In case of success (if the request is valid), the response will be of the form
+In case of success (if the request is valid), the response is HTTP 200 with a body of the form
 ```json
 {
     "identityRetrievalUrl": "http://localhost:8100/api/v1/identity/ab4c3d1b3b4e183698dab33e8a0c7ba3e0eb72ebc0b6e916f55fda62509c9db"